 Drivers transporting Archway Trivium West students (or both Archway and Prep students) must enter and exit the campus from Encanto Blvd.
-One lane will be used to enter the campus from eastbound or westbound Encanto Blvd.
-After reaching the Drop-off/Pick-up Zone, drivers will loop back toward Encanto Blvd to exit the Archway campus.
-Traffic may only exit campus to the right, onto eastbound Encanto Blvd.
+One lane is dedicated for entry and one lane is dedicated for exit.
+During drop off and pick up hours there is no left turn going westbound onto the school grounds from Encanto Blvd.
+Vehicles leaving campus to the North may only exit to the East on Encanto Blvd.